mangeshkokse/docker/Dockerfile.md

 # let’s start building Dockerfile from scratch

+Pre-Requisite: Docker should be installed on your system

 - **FROM**: The FROM instruction specifies the base image that the container will be built on top of.
 This instruction is typically the first one in a Dockerfile and is used to set the base image for the container.

    `FROM <image>`